It’s Not Too Late to Join a 2024-2025 Bass Connections Project Team

 This project aims to increase tolerance for opposing viewpoints and mitigate suffering by engaging students in civil discourse around humanitarian crises in the Middle East.
 Team members will learn the history of the region and engage in dialogue and reflection on the ethical dimensions of political actions.
 They will then develop student-led research proposals to address an ethical dilemma associated with the conflict and its humanitarian implications.

-Providing Emotional Support to Children in War Zones (New!)
+Providing Emotional Support to Children in War Zones: Gaza and the West Bank (New!)

 • All current Duke undergraduate students and current and incoming graduate students may apply